fa1c4/CTF/README.md

 ├── 2022
 ├── 2023
 ├── 2024
+├── Pwnable
+├── PwnCollege
+├── RootMe
-└── README.md
+└── scripts
 ```

-each directory named by year 20xx, contains the CTF challenges solved for its year.
+For each directory named by year 20xx, contains the CTF challenges solved for its year.
+For each directory named by other platform names, contains corresponding challenges' solutions.
+In the scripts directory, it contains exp template source code.